 So, how do you go about finding a Rat Pinscher breeder that is reliable?

-Well, even though it is not on the list of purebred dogs that is held by the Kennel Club, they could still help.
+Well, even though it is not on the list of purebred dogs that are held by the Kennel Club, they could still help.

 Often, both they and the Dog Breeder’s Association will have some insight into the best breeders for a whole host of breeds.
-Use that resource as a first port of call.
+Use that resource as the first port of call.